Posts Tagged ‘voice’

 Why do I like this mic preamp?

-If your in the booth reading a script ask yourself:
+If you’re in the booth reading a script ask yourself:

 Why am I using this emphasis or these inflections?